elastisys/compliantkubernetes/docs/user-guide/additional-services/argocd.md

 ### With SealedSecrets

 The following steps assumes SealedSecrets is installed in the cluster.
-For installing SealedSecrets in a Compliant Kubernetes cluster, refer to [the self-managed guide](../self-managed-services/sealedsecrets.md).
+For installing SealedSecrets in a Welkin cluster, refer to [the self-managed guide](../self-managed-services/sealedsecrets.md).
 You will need to contact your Platform Administrator requesting that you want to use SealedSecrets together with Argo CD.

 1. Create a SealedSecret, the following steps will create a SealedSecret for the namespace in the current Kubernetes context: